AndyDanian/chempyI/README.md

 > **Who will be the best candidate to make and design applications for AI and Quantum Computing?**
 > Yes, you, who learn how to write code, design applications and solve new problems by applying the knowledge of chemistry and physics in the real world.

-Embark on a transformative journey into Python programming tailored for chemists, biochemists and scientific enthusiasts.
-This course equips you with the tools to harness Python's power in solving real-world problems and advancing your research.

 Master Python fundamentals, scientific libraries, data science, and algorithms.
-Explore chemical informatics, computational chemistry, bioinformatics, and software development best practices.

 Delve into artificial intelligence, machine learning, and their groundbreaking applications in chemistry and physics.
 Culminate your journey with quantum computing, mastering quantum mechanics, algorithms, and their implementation using Python.

-Unlock a universe of possibilities in scientific computing, AI, and quantum computing.
-Enroll now and let Python be your catalyst for success in the exciting world of science, industry and beyond.

 ## Roadmap